 Finally, once you set up an online payment for an account make sure that you opt-out of receiving the paper bill (if you don't want to receive it anymore) so that your goal of getting rid of excess paper clutter is acheived.

 If each week, for about a month, you take these steps to set up an online payment system for the few bills that are coming due that week, by the end of the fourth week you'll have set up the majority of your regularly occurring payments into an online bill payment system.
-Therefore, by the next month you can say goodbye to most envelopes and stamps for good, as well as stopped a large amount of excess paper from entering your home!
+Therefore, by the next month you can say goodbye to most envelopes and stamps for good, as well as have stopped a large amount of excess paper from entering your home!

 I would love to hear from you, sharing your thoughts, questions, or ideas about this topic, so leave me a comment below.
 I try to always respond back!